Master of Management

 MM learning crosses disciplines within the management field and beyond, enabling participants to leverage key concepts, experiences, philosophies and viewpoints to address future organizational opportunities and challenges.

 From the facts and forces of globalization to the emerging importance of intercultural understanding, we go beyond conventional boundaries to bring relevant and applicable knowledge to the problems of today and tomorrow.
 Subject areas include political economy, information technology, entrepreneurship and innovation, and social accounting.

 - Place: We engage the Okanagan Valley as a living lab and connect to the world from our facilities at Canada’s only purpose-built 21st-century campus.

-- Perspective: We guide cohort teams in exploring the future of organizations in small urban and non-metropolitan regions as they adapt to the opportunities and challenges of globalization.
-These forces bring the world to every locale, and every locale to the world.
+- Perspective: We guide student cohort groups in exploring the future of organizations in small urban and non-metropolitan regions as they adapt to the opportunities and challenges of globalization.
+These forces bring the world to every locale, and every locale to the world

 - People: Students come from diverse academic and working backgrounds to learn with UBC faculty and international partner universities in regions comparable to the Okanagan Valley, including Orkestra, the Basque Institute for Competitiveness at the University of Deusto in Spain.

 The MM is a highly interactive, practical program that will provide you with a diverse set of tools, principles, and practices from key areas of management thought.